filecoin-project/lotus-docs/content/en/kb/legacy-miner-connectivety/index.md

 ---

 {{< alert icon="warning" >}}
  The Legacy Lotus/Lotus-Miner Markets sub-system reached EOL at the [end of the 31st January 2023](https://github.com/filecoin-project/lotus/releases/tag/v1.18.0).
+We recommend our users to migrate to [Boost](https://boost.filecoin.io).
  {{< /alert >}}

 Filecoin miners, like participants in all peer-to-peer protocols, require a steady and quality pool of peers to communicate with in order to perform their various functions.
 This complements the [connectivity section]({{< relref "initialize#connectivity-to-the-miner" >}}) in the setup instructions and the [seal workers]({{< relref "seal-workers" >}}) guide.